infracost/docs/docs/infracost_cloud/notifications.md

 ### Opt-out of reports

-You can opt-out of weekly emails from the [User settings](https://dashboard.infracost.io/user/settings) page.
+You can unsubscribe from weekly emails from your [User settings](https://dashboard.infracost.io/user/settings) page.

 <img src={useBaseUrl("img/infracost-cloud/user-settings.png")} alt="User settings" />